x-vin/covidcures/docs/src/intprophyproto.md

    - [Calcium, vitamin D, vitamin K2, and magnesium supplementation and skeletal health; Anna Capozzi et al.; Maturitas; Oct, 2020][19]
    - [Role of Magnesium in Vitamin D Activation and Function; Anne Marie Uwitonze & Mohammed S Raazzaque; The Journal of the American Osteopathic Association; Mar 1, 2018][20]

+N.B.: Dr. Peter McCullough discusses the routine use of diluted (1%) [Povidone Iodine (Betadine)][a] mouth wash in the dental office as an excellent preventive measure for COVID-19.
+Find more details [here][a].

 ## Notes on the Prophylactic Recommendations

 1. **The basic prophylactic diet plan (outlined in the leftmost column below) integrates the highly evidence-based recommendations of acclaimed naturopath Dr. Biswaroop Roy Chowdhury, PhD, the DIP (Disciplined Intelligent Protocol) Diet, and the well-researched and proven (millet-based) dietary prescriptions of Dr. Khadar Vali, PhD.
 Both physicians have amassed a reputation for healing thousands of patients of otherwise intractable and debilitating chronic and lifestyle diseases, including diabetes, CVD and cancer, as well as treating thousands of Covid-19 patients, including patients with advanced symptoms, of the infection using diet and integrative holistic therapy alone.**